-We can use any of two angles, as we calculate their sine.
+We can use any of two angles as we calculate their sine.
 Knowing that two adjacent angles are supplementary, we can state that

 sin(angle) = sin(180° - angle).

-If you're searching for other formulas for the area of a quadrilateral, check out our dedicated quadrilateral tool, where you'll find Bretschneider's formula (given four sides and two opposite angles) and a formula that uses bimedians and the angle between them.
+If you're searching for other formulas for the area of a quadrilateral, check out our dedicated quadrilateral calculator, where you'll find Bretschneider's formula (given four sides and two opposite angles) and a formula that uses bimedians and the angle between them.